CSI-Free Position Optimization for Movable Antenna Communication Systems: A Black-Box Optimization Approach: Introduction

 \section{Introduction}

-Movable antenna (MA) is a new technology that allows antennas movable over a specified region to obtain a better channel quality \cite{zhuMaZhang23,zhuZhang23,zhu23}.
-With the aid of mechanical controllers and drivers, MA can provide additional degrees of freedom (DoF) and achieve significant communication gains \cite{zhuZhang23}.
-While this additional spatial DoF can also be utilized by antenna selection (AS) technologies in MIMO communication systems \cite{sanayei04,gharavi04}, this approach requires deployment of a large number of antennas to cover the spatial region, thus resulting in an increased hardware cost.
-In contrast, MA is able to fully exploit the spatial DoFs with much fewer antennas or even a single antenna.
+{Movable antenna (MA) \cite{zhu23} and fluid antenna (FA) \cite{wongZhang20} are emerging technologies that have drawn widespread attention for its ability of allowing antennas movable over a specified region to obtain a better channel quality.
+As compared to the traditional fixed-position antennas, MA/FA is able to fully exploit the spatial DoFs with much fewer antennas or even a single antenna \cite{zhuZhang23}.}

-Over the past few years, many efforts have been made to investigate the potential of the MA systems, e.g. \cite{zhuMa23,zhu23,xiao23,ningYang24}.
-In \cite{zhu23}, it was shown that jointly optimizing the positions of the receive and transmit MAs can improve the spatial multiplexing performance of MIMO systems.
-The MA-aided interference suppression problem was investigated in \cite{xiao23}, which showed that MA-assist multiuser systems can not only increase the receive signal power, but also achieve effective interference mitigation.
-In addition, the work \cite{ningYang24} discussed general architectures and implementation methods for realizing MA in existing communication systems.
+Over the past few years, many efforts have been made to investigate the potential of the MA systems, e.g. \cite{zhuMa23,meizhang2024,artner23,chenSchober2023,xiao23,ningYang24}. {Among them, the work \cite{zhuMa23,meizhang2024,artner23} proposed to optimize the positions of MA to improve the spatial multiplexing performance and the received signal power.
+In \cite{chenSchober2023}, an MA-enhanced MIMO system was introduced to jointly optimize antenna positions and the transmit covariance matrix to maximize the achievable rate based on statistical CSI.} The MA-aided interference suppression problem was investigated in \cite{xiao23}, which showed that MA-assisted multiuser systems can not only increase the receive signal power, but also achieve effective interference mitigation.
+In addition, the work \cite{ningYang24} discussed general architectures and implementation methods for realizing MA in existing communication systems. {In addition to the above works, the potential application of MA/FA to mobile edge computing (MEC) and other fields was also studied, e.g. \cite{zuoJin24}.}

 Despite the advantages of MA systems over fixed-position antenna (FPA) systems, the operation of the MA system relies on the complete knowledge of the channel response between the transmitter (Tx) and the receiver (Rx) over the entire movable regions \cite{xiaoCao24}.
 If channel measurement is taken for every point over the movable region in order to find a best MA position, this would undoubtedly involve an excessive amount of time and training overhead.
 To address this issue, a compressed sensing-based method was proposed in \cite{maZhu23} by exploiting the multi-path field response channel structure.
 Based on multiple measurements taken at designated positions of the Tx-MA and Rx-MA, the channel parameters associated with multi-path components can be estimated via a compressed sensing approach and the channel response over the entire movable regions can be reconstructed.
 Such a compressed sensing-based approach, however, faces difficulties under rich-scattering channels with a large number of multi-path components.